 Note The arrowhead must be a curve.
 A curve is something you could draw without lifting a pencil.
-For example, $\swarrow$ is a curve but $\bigcirc$ is not a curve.
-You can however draw forms which are not curves and then at the end convert them to a curve.
+For example, \nearrow is a curve but is not a curve.
+You can however draw forms which are not curves and then convert them to a curve afterwards.
 Select the curve, open the Line dialog, and go to the Arrow Styles page.
-Click on Add, enter a name for the arrow style and click OK (see Figure 75).
+Click on Add, enter a name for the arrow style and click OK (see Figure 77).
 Tip The part of the shape which should point in the direction of the line must be drawn facing upwards.
-In Figure 74 the top of the shape will point towards the "outside" of the line.
+In Figure 76 the top of the shape will point towards the "outside" of the line.